-Dealing with racist jokes can be difficult if you’re not used to.
+Dealing with offensive jokes can be difficult if you’re not used to.

 As an Italian living in Germany I deal with these on a recurrent basis: